-- b.
-All teams must use the following ball sizes: - a.
-Boys Varsity (grades 7 and 8): Regulation (29.5) - b.
-Girls Varsity (grades 7 and 8): Intermediate (28.5) - c.
-All games shall be played in accordance with the playing rules of the National Federation of High School Associations Basketball Rules Book and the PIAA unless otherwise noted in this Handbook. - d.
-Quarters shall be six (6) minutes in length. - e.
-One coach may stand to coach the team, with all other coaches remaining seated. - f.
+- f.
+Quarters shall be six (6) minutes in length. - g.
+One coach may stand to coach the team, with all other coaches remaining seated. - h.
 CYO 25 point mercy rule: If one team realizes a 25 point lead on their opponent, the clock will remain running with exception of timeouts and during foul shots.
 This can occur in any quarter.
-If the margin falls below 25, follow the normal rules for stopping the clock.

-For the previous two points, coaches are reminded of the Code of Conduct for Coaches section referring to good sportsmanship consistent with the teachings of the Catholic Church.
-Full court pressure and half court traps in these cases are discouraged and the coach should hold their team within the area of the "Key" to play defense in order to reflect the interpretation intended by the authors of the diocesan CYO rules.

-- g.
-There will be 1 minute between the end of the game and the overtime period (and all succeeding overtime periods). - h.
-3 minutes will be provided for overtime (and all succeeding overtime periods until a winner has been decided). - i.
+If the margin falls below 25, follow the normal rules for stopping the clock. - For the previous two points, coaches are reminded of the Code of Conduct for Coaches section referring to good sportsmanship consistent with the teachings of the Catholic Church.
+Full court pressure and half court traps in these cases are discouraged and the coach should hold their team within the area of the "Key" to play defense in order to reflect the interpretation intended by the authors of the diocesan CYO rules. - i.
+There will be 1 minute between the end of the game and the overtime period (and all succeeding overtime periods). - j.
+3 minutes will be provided for overtime (and all succeeding overtime periods until a winner has been decided). - k.
 All rules continue to apply.
 Second half fouls continue forward through overtimes.
-This means that 1 and 1's and double bonuses will apply to extra periods. - j.
-1 additional full time out will be provided for each overtime period.
+This means that 1 and 1's and double bonuses will apply to extra periods. - I. 1 additional full time out will be provided for each overtime period.
 Unused time outs from regulation game carry forward.